 Things you'll need

 Start by removing the front or rear wheel to access your brake caliper.
 For the purpose of this guide our brake is not attached to a bike but the steps in this guide will be the same.

 With the brake pads in place, use a pad separator or a flat blade screwdriver between the pads and twist to separate them.
 This will push back the pistons to where we need them to be.
 Be careful not to damage the surface of your brake pads.

-Remove the brake pad retaining pin and then remove the pads from the calliper.
+Remove the brake pad retaining pin and then remove the pads from the caliper.
 Set them aside somewhere safe.

 Once the pads are out make sure that the pistons are pushed as far back as they will go.
-The face of the piston should be flush with the inside of the calliper.
+The face of the piston should be flush with the inside of the caliper.

 Now you're ready to bleed your brakes.
 Use the rubber band to secure the bleed block in place during the bleed procedure.

 Have you tried this technique with success?
 Maybe you use something else as a bleed bock?
 Post your comment below.